The Erasmus+ programme

 Key Action 2 – Cooperation partnerships

-This chance of funding concerns transnational networks of schools and/or organizations (“partnerships”.)
-To be eligible for these actions, schools must first form an international network, and then apply under the guidance of a school coordinating the partnership.
+This chance of funding refers to transnational networks of schools and/or organizations (“partnerships”.)
+To be eligible for these actions, schools must first form an international network, and then apply under the guidance from the school coordinating the partnership.

-Here are some of the things you may consider creating: new teaching activities and modalities, guidelines and job-aids for teachers or school professionals, novel assessment tools, innovative taxonomies and procedures, digital platforms and learning systems…
+Here are some of the things you may consider creating; new teaching activities and modalities, guidelines and job-aids for teachers or school professionals, innovative assessment tools, taxonomies and procedures, digital platforms and learning systems

 Key Action 3 – Support for policy reform

-This action refers to centralized Erasmus+ activities, that is, to high-level project actions with significant funding—thus, it is less important for educational institutions.
+This action refers to centralized Erasmus+ activities, that is, to high-level project actions with significant funding therefore, it is less important for educational institutions.

 Usually, National Agencies do not deal with these activities.
 Instead, the Executive Agency (EACEA) manage them through specific calls for project applications.